marie-yau/Air-Sampler/user_manual.md

 	- Identifies the GPIO number that the pump is connected to.
 - ```Diode pin number```
 	- Identifies the GPIO number that the diode is connected to.
+- ```Diode light duration```
+	- Specifies the number of seconds the diode stays turned on to indicate that the hardware and software was set up correctly.
 - ```Number of seconds pump starts pumping before valve opens```
 	- Specifies the number of seconds the pump starts pumping before a valve opens.
 - ```Number of seconds pump continues pumping after valve closes```